 Aflac: To combine aggressive strategic marketing with quality products and services at competitive prices to provide the best insurance value for consumers.

-The Vision Statement is about the company’s future goals – ideally what this company would like to accomplish if it fulfills the company’s Mission.
+The Vision Statement is about the company’s future goals – ideally what this company would like to accomplish if it fulfills the company’s Mission consistently over X number of years.
 It’s a company’s passionate belief statements.
 Your own Vision Statement should make your heart pound a bit faster.

 Awesome Vision Statements: